Why Nio Shares Are Moving Today | Benzinga

 Why Nio Shares Are Moving Today

-Nio Inc – ADR (NYSE:NIO) shares are trading higher by 4% at $44.52 Friday morning after the company announced it won a key European Whole Vehicle Type Approval license for the ES8, saying it will serve as an "essential foundation" for Europe expansion.
+Nio Inc – ADR (NYSE:NIO) shares are trading higher by 2% at $46.58 Monday afternoon on continued strength after the company on Friday won a key European Whole Vehicle Type Approval license for the ES8.

-See Also: Nio Begins Construction At Its Second Factory, CEO Says Speed Is Impressive
+Nio also recently reported May deliveries and has seen heightened retail trader interest.

+See Also: Nio Said To Plan A $31,300 EV To Increase Its China Market Share Under Separate Brand

 Nio operates in China's premium electric vehicle market.
-The company designs and jointly manufactures, and sells smart and connected premium electric vehicles, driving innovations in next-generation technologies in connectivity, autonomous driving, and artificial intelligence.
+Nio designs and jointly manufactures, and sells smart and connected premium electric vehicles, driving innovations in next-generation technologies in connectivity, autonomous driving and artificial intelligence.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.